HardisonCo/.github/international/luxembourg/lu-health/hms-gov/index.md

 ## Integration Points

-This document outlines how HMS-GOV is integrated with lu_Health systems in Luxembourg.
+This document outlines how HMS-GOV is integrated with lu-health systems in Luxembourg.